S-B-Iqbal/FuzzyWuzzy-Demo/README.md

 # Dataset

-- The dataset's 'Consolidated Codes' sheet contains codes for sevral products.
+- The dataset's 'Consolidated Codes' sheet contains codes for several products.
 - The objective of this repository is to link all the data in 'Dynamic Data' sheet to its respective 'Code' and 'Description'

 ## Workflow